 It’s also a great time to earn an advanced nursing degree.
-In 2010, the Tri-Council of Nurses released a statement urging all nurses to advance their education levels to meet the challenges of an increasingly complex health care environment.
+The Tri-Council of Nurses released a statement urging all nurses to advance their education levels to meet the challenges of an increasingly complex health care environment.

 “Current health care reform initiatives call for a nursing workforce that combines research and evidence-based clinical knowledge with effective communication and leadership skills,” the report states.
 “Without a more educated nursing workforce, the nation's health will be further at risk.”

 Many Magnet Hospitals Seek Nurses With Advanced Credentials

 Many health care facilities across the nation are taking this call for a more educated nursing workforce very seriously.
 For example, many Magnet hospitals now require a certain percentage of nurses on staff to have earned master’s degrees.
 Many non-magnet hospitals are following their lead in the hopes of achieving Magnet status and improving patient care.
 Obtaining the Magnet credential indicates that a medical facility provides high quality patient care and excellent nursing.
 Consequently, nurses with an MSN may have an advantage over those without an advanced degree when it comes to applying for a job and positioning themselves for advancement.